derailed-dash/dazbo-commons-py/README.md

 py -m pip install --upgrade build
 ```

-5. Make any required updates to the `setup.py` file.
+5. Make any required updates to the `pyproject.toml` file.
 E.g. the `version` attribute.

 6. Build the package.